 For the Peppers and Onions

-- 3 bell peppers (I like a combo of red, yellow, and orange), sliced a bit on the thick side
+- 3 bell peppers (I like a combo of red, yellow, and orange), thinly sliced

-- 1 sweet or yellow onion, sliced a bit on the thick side
+- 1 sweet or yellow onion, thinly sliced

 - Juice of 1 lime